ruke1ire/mobile-robot-hl/etc/design/system_design.md

 - Eg: [{'linear':1, 'angular':1}, {'linear':2, 'angular':2}]
 - Efficient for appending live information, single-data model inference
-- This structure will be used for the following:
+- This structure is good for:
     - plotting live information
     - live model inference
     - temporary data storange for recording demos/tasks

+This program will primarily use the dict(list) data structure.
+But in order to make it easier to work with live inference/plotting, helper functions will be made to:
+- 1. Get data -> returns data dict(each variable) format
+- 2. Append data -> allows easily appending information for storing while recording demos/tasks

 ## Saved Files